Loading...

 Winner: Next.js for significantly lower maintenance burden.

-Next.js scales automatically:
+Next.js scales naturally:

 WordPress offers flexibility through: